dkilcy/saltstack-base/README.md

 1. Install CentOS 7 from a media image.
 These steps are documented [HERE](notes/centos-7-manual.md#manual-install-from-media)

-Make sure the user **devops** is created with the administrator role during installation.
+The process will creae a **devops** user with the administrator role during installation.

 ### Setup Base Environment